Skip to main content

 Full Refresh Sync

-1. The user runs the sync command without passing the state argument
+1. The user runs the sync command (without passing the --state argument for the first time).

 4. For each selected stream, OLake: